CESNET/du-docs/docs/expose.md

 ##### Note

-`CNAME` must be set in advance and must be propagated so that Let's Encrypt service is able to verify domain in case, TLS is requested.
-It means that seamless migration from any system to our infrastructure is not easily possible.
+`CNAME` must be pre-set and propagated so that the Let's Encrypt service can verify the domain when TLS is requested.
+This means that seamless migration from any system to our infrastructure is not easily possible.

 #### Authentication

-`Ingress` can request user authentication and thus provide restricted access to the `Service`.
+`Ingress` can require user authentication to provide restricted access to the `Service`.
 Authentication can be set using a `Secret` and annotations.

-First, setup a secret:
+First setup a secret:
 ```yaml
 apiVersion: v1
 kind: Secret